US, citing human rights, cuts some Egypt aid

 Washington has given Cairo nearly $80 billion in military and economic assistance over the past 30 years and will continue to support Egypt in defeating extremists, fighting terrorism and bolstering its economy, the official said.

+Egypt said it "regrets the decision" in a statement released Wednesday, calling it a "misjudgment."
+The US is underestimating Egypt's security needs, the Foreign Ministry statement said, adding that the funding is vitally important to both countries' common interests.

-Washington is central both to Middle East peace efforts, a priority for the President, and to resolving an ongoing dispute between Washington's Gulf allies, which US officials worry could hamper the fight against ISIS.
+Egypt is central both to Middle East peace efforts, a priority for the President, and to resolving an ongoing dispute between Washington's Gulf allies, which US officials worry could hamper the fight against ISIS.
+Egypt also controls the Suez Canal, a vital throughway to the Persian Gulf for the US Navy.

-The funding decision, first reported by Reuters, comes as President Donald Trump's son-in-law and senior adviser Jared Kushner is set to arrive in Egypt Friday as part of a Mideast trip focused on Israeli-Palestinian peace efforts and on resolving the spat between Qatar on one hand and Egypt, Saudi Arabia, the United Arab Emirates and Bahrain on the other.
+The funding decision, first reported by Reuters, comes as President Donald Trump's son-in-law and senior adviser Jared Kushner met in Egypt with President Abdel Fattah al-Sisi as part of a Mideast trip focused on Israeli-Palestinian peace efforts and on resolving the spat between Qatar on one hand and Egypt, Saudi Arabia, the United Arab Emirates and Bahrain on the other.

+The Egyptian presidency issued a statement about the meeting, noting that Foreign Minister Sameh Shoukry was there as well as Jason Greenblatt, Trump's envoy for international negotiations and Dina Powell, the deputy US National Security Advisor for strategy.
+The statement touched on peace efforts and ties between the two countries but didn't mention the aid issue.

 The move against Egypt marks another notable turn in Trump's foreign policy stance, given that his administration made clear early that human rights were not going to be given primacy over economic or strategic interests.

-Note: CORRECTION: This story has been updated to note that Kushner was set to arrive in Egypt on Wednesday.